 "The social history of Elmbridge."

-Exciting exhibits of archaeology, natural history, costume and social history objects across the ages.
-Photograps, maps and books are availablefor local studies.
-There are excellent hands-on exhibitis for children, including an activity corner which allows children to dress up and guess what is in the ‘feely box’
+Exciting temporary exhibits of archaeology, natural history, costume and social history objects across the ages and around different sites in the borough.
+Photograps, maps and books are available for local studies.
+There are excellent Discovery boxes and outreach sessions for schools, as well as Family Fun events every month.

 "The collection contains artefacts that demonstrate the evolution of fire-fighting and fire precautions; ranging from the early days of organised fire brigades through to the present day.
 These relate to all forms of the civic, private and industrial brigades in the historic County of Surrey' As for other information, had a look on the icons on your site and those that are applicable are''